emath-ki/Credit-Analysis-using-ML/README.md

 **What it does:**
 - **Single applicant assessment** – input loan amount, credit history, savings, age, etc. Instantly get probability of default (PD), risk tier (Low/Medium/High), and a recommended action (Approve / Review / Decline).
 - **Model performance tab** – see confusion matrices, ROC curves, feature importance, and per‑class metrics for all three models.
-- **Batch analysis** – upload a CSV of applicants, score them all at once, download results.
+- **Batch analysis** – upload a CSV of applicants, score them all at once, and download results.

 **How it works under the hood:**
-The dashboard retrains the same three model families on a synthetic dataset that mirrors the original credit statistics.
+The dashboard re-trains the same three model families on a synthetic dataset that mirrors the original credit statistics.
 It applies identical preprocessing (one‑hot encoding, scaling) and uses the same cost‑based evaluation.
 The default active model is the one that minimises **cost‑weighted misclassification** (5×FN + 1×FP) on the dashboard’s internal test set – which, consistent with the notebook, is **Logistic Regression**.

 **References**
 **Dataset**